scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ### Mitigation

-* An AS could monitor traffic for SCMP errors, however this works only if these errors are actually generated and forwarded.
+* An AS could monitor traffic for SCMP errors, although this only works if these errors are actually generated and forwarded.
 * Endpoints need a way to signal faulty segments to ASes.
 ASes need a way to signal faulty ASes to other ASes (e.g. core ASes or ASes in other ISDs).
 * ASes need adaptive beacon analysis algorithms that allow excluding specific beacons, e.g. beacons that have